 The MRC Lifecourse Epidemiology Unit at the University of Southampton studies the risk factors and determinants of chronic musculoskeletal disorders, diabetes mellitus and the metabolic syndrome, and cardiovascular disease, across life from conception to old age.

 It also investigates potential underlying mechanisms and aims to translate these findings into novel strategies to improve human health.
 COVID-19 research now is a vital part of these studies.

 MRC Biostatistics Unit

-Using statistical modelling, analyses, and design, the MRC Biostatistics Unit – University of Cambridge is providing estimates of key epidemic quantities for an improved understanding of COVID-19 and its effects.
+Using statistical modelling, analyses, and design, the MRC Biostatistics Unit at the University of Cambridge has provided estimates of key epidemic quantities for an improved understanding of COVID-19 and its effects.

-The research is also providing support for improved management of patients and the triaging of resources, along with evidence for the impact of clinical interventions.
+The research has provided support for improved management of patients and the triaging of resources, along with evidence for the impact of clinical interventions.